sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_script_variables.rst

 cannot start with a digit.

-You may use characters from your language system codepage (locale) in strings and file names (ANSI 8 bit only, not Unicode).
+You may use characters from your language system codepage (locale) in strings and file names (ANSI 8 bit, utf8, but not a 16 bit Unicode).

 A variable's placement in an *expression* is determined by the :doc:`AviSynth Syntax <syntax_ref>`.